 My primary area of expertise is high dimensional probability.
 I am interested in fundamental, theoretical problems as well as applications of probability to data science.
 Check out my research snapshots .

-For a non-technical introduction, take a look at these slides about my work on complex networks.
+For a non-technical example my research, take a look at these slides about my work on complex networks.
 For a deeper dive, check out my textbook on high-dimensional probability.
-Or skim through my survey on relationships between high-dimensional probability, high-dimensional geometry and high-dimensional inference.
-Have a look at this tutorial on non-asymptotic theory of random matrices.
+Not ready to read a 300+ book?
+Here is a much shorter version of it, talking you on a walk through some modern probabilistic methods and their application for data science.
+This survey explains relationships between high-dimensional probability, high-dimensional geometry and high-dimensional inference, and this tutorial connects these areas to random matrix theory.
 If you are ready to explore acrtual research papers, take a peek at my publications.

 If you are thinking of becoming my student or postdoc, take a look at the work of my past and present mentees.

-If you are already in Ann Arbor, Michigan, drop by one of Analysis & Probability seminars.
+If you are already in Ann Arbor, Michigan, visit one of Analysis & Probability seminars.
 I am co-organizing the traditional seminar with one-hour talks, often given by visitors, and the learning seminar with two-hour educational lectures.
 Here you will find a list of all seminars in the Mathematics Department.